bridge information

 back

-The LANCASTER Bridge
+The Lancaster Bridge

 World Guide #14-08-02

-Crossing the North Fork of Wildcat Creek and constructed using a Howe truss, this structure was built by Wheelock Bridge Co. in 1872 and also has Wheelock patent Cast Iron Abutments.
-Open to traffic, the structure is 133 feet in length.
-A major year long restoration by CLR was completed in October of 2006; click here for a photo diary of the work by Dan Reitmeyer.
+The Lancaster Bridge crosses the North Fork of Wildcat Creek and was constructed using a Howe truss.
+It was built by the Wheelock Bridge Co. in 1872 and also has Wheelock patent Cast Iron Abutments.
+The structure is 133 feet long and open to traffic.

 Carroll County was established in 1828 and named in honor of Charles Carroll, member of the Continental Congress and last surviving signer of the Declaration of Independence.
 The county is located in Central Northwestern Indiana.
 The County Seat is Delphi.